 You are also working on your core when you take the weight for a walk.
 Since we only have one dumbbell, you are challenging the core more by working on balance and challenging a single side.

 Make sure you are alternating back and forth to work on both shoulders.
 Increase the weight to make the exercise more challenging, but ensure that your technique is perfect first.
 If you fatigue or have too much load over your head, you could increase the risk of injury and pain.

 Give the Waiter’s Carry exercise a go.
 It is excellent for shoulder recovery and shoulder health.

 Make sure to swing by ExercisesForInjuries.com.
 Enter in your injury or pain.
-There’s a good chance that there’s an article, an interview, or a video that will help you overcome your injury or pain.
+There’s a good chance that there’s an article, an interview, or a video to help you overcome your injury or pain.

-If you are looking for a long term solution that does not involve surgery or appointments when it comes to overcoming shoulder pain, check out the Fix My Shoulder Pain program.
+If you are looking for a long-term solution that does not involve surgery or appointments to overcome shoulder pain, check out the Shoulder Pain Solved program.